Advanced heart care at EIRMC in Idaho Falls, Idaho

 Our cardiac catheterization lab provides diagnostic and therapeutic services by cardiologists that excel in their field.
 We have the full capacity and support to treat patients 24/7 who are experiencing chest pain or complications due to coronary artery disease.
 A cardiac catheterization is generally ordered on an emergency basis when symptoms, like chest pain, could mean serious heart problems.

 At Eastern Idaho Regional, some patients have the option for a transradial catheter—a catheter with entry at the patient’s wrist, as an alternative to the groin.
 This can reduce complications, decrease bleeding and promote a faster recovery.

-Fewer than 15 percent of heart programs in the U.S. offer this option.
-In fact, our cath lab healthcare providers routinely train doctors from across the country on this technique.
+Our cardiologists routinely train doctors from across the country on this technique.
 Eastern Idaho Regional has the highest volume of transradial catheterizations in the Intermountain West.

 Cath lab procedures

 Our cardiac cath lab team includes critical care specialists, cardiologists, interventional radiologists, licensed radiologic technologists, registered nurses, certified nursing assistants and registered cardiovascular technicians.
 This team is able to perform heart screenings to identify heart conditions, heart defects and how well the heart functions.